 When you are working with wired or corded keyboards, there is not much work.
 All you need to do is to plug it in, and you are all set for typing.
 However, things may be a bit different when using wireless keyboards.
 Yes, this is because wireless keyboards commonly work with cordless receivers and Bluetooth.

-You can place a wireless device anywhere you like, which can be used with desktops and laptops, which also means that it universal to every computer model.
+You can place a wireless device anywhere you like, which can be used with desktops and laptops, which is universal to every computer model.

-However, if you have a wireless keyboard with you and are unable to get it hooked to your laptop, do not worry because we are here to help you out.
+However, if you have a wireless keyboard with you and cannot get it hooked to your laptop, do not worry because we are here to help you out.

 Procedures to Connect A Wireless Keyboard to Your Laptop